OBOAcademy/obook/README.md

 # Open Biological and Biomedical Ontologies (OBO) Organized Knowledge (OBOOK)

-The OBOOK is the main resource for OBOAcademy training materials.
+The OBOOK is the main resource for OBOAcademy training materials for Semantic OBO Engineers.

 - To get started with learning: https://oboacademy.github.io/obook/getting_started/
 - To contribute: https://oboacademy.github.io/obook/contributing/